 Yes.
 But it depends.
 In general, you should wash your furry friend weekly or at least once every 3 months, depending on the factors discussed above.
 If you must wash your furry friend more frequently than required because of activity levels, use a gentle shampoo to avoid effects of over-cleaning i.e., causing irritation and dryness.

 You can rely on smell to decide when to wash your canine.
 If he/she starts to smell before a week is over, it’s time for a bath.
 Dogs need natural oils (produced by the skin) to boost hair growth.
 Washing your dog once a week (which can equate to over-cleaning for some breeds) can cause skin problems.

 Yes.
 For instance, you can wipe your dog's paws and coat using dog wipes to reduce odors and bacteria.
 Wipes are handy at home and on the move.
 In some instances, your dog may not be entirely dirty.
 You can wipe your dog's paws and coat to get rid of dirt and allow your dog access to the house after an outdoor session.

 Skin pH is a critical factor when picking a bathing product for your dog.
 Dogs have neutral skin (neither alkaline nor acidic), making them susceptible to products that aren't specifically designed for them.
 You should buy a mild moisturizing dog shampoo.
 However, be careful as dogs can still react negatively.
 You should stop using mild moisturizing shampoos that cause side effects like itchy skin, red skin and/or hives.

 The shampoo should also be harmless when ingested.
 Some negative effects of ingested shampoo include drooling, vomiting, and decreased appetite.
-Visit a vet immediately to get appropriate remedies and alternative products if the shampoo or grooming products have resulted in negative side effects.
+Visit a vet immediately to get appropriate remedies and alternative products if the shampoo or dog grooming products have resulted in negative side effects.
 Your vet can give you recommendations if you don't know which shampoo to buy.
 He/she is the best placed professional to recommend a good cleaning product based on your dog's medical history.

-If you want to wash your dog but don’t know where to start, here are some steps to consider.
+If you want to bathe your dog but don’t know where to start, here are some steps to consider.